 It’s hard to believe in today’s society, but nearly two million people are reported to live off the grid.
 Due to widely available information on the internet, more and more people are following the trend.

 Have you heard some whispers about this and wondering what is bushcraft exactly, or who are bushcrafters?
-Keep reading below to find out and learn why it is so important.
+Keep reading below to find out what bushcraft is and why you need to learn some basic wilderness living skills to use in any natural environment or survival situation.

-Bushcraft is all about living in nature.
-It also focuses on learning new skills and knowledge that will allow one to survive in the wilderness.
-This includes a wide variety of skills such as tracking, hunting, and navigation.
+Bushcraft refers to a set of wilderness skills and survival skills that will help you survive in the wilderness (wilderness survival skills).
+This includes a wide variety of skills such as tracking, fire starting, hunting, and navigation.

-One of the most crucial skills of bushcraft is learning how to start a fire without matches in difficult weather situations like rain, snow, and high winds..
+One of the most crucial skills of bushcraft survival is learning how to start a fire without matches in difficult weather situations like rain, snow, and high winds..
 There are many methods for starting a fire beyond using matches and lighters.
 These can include using a ferro rod, a striking flint or a fire drill.

-Mastering the ability to transport fire is also important for bushcraft.
+Mastering the ability to transport fire is also important for bushcraft and survival.

-Another skill that is important to bushcraft includes building shelters.
+Another bushcraft skill that is important to learn includes building shelters.
 This can be a basic tent or even a permanent structure like a log cabin.

-It is also important to know how to make and use tools like axes and be able to track animals.
+It is also important to learn shelter building and how to make and use bushcraft tools like axes (sometimes using natural materials) and be able to track animals as part of your bushcraft training and survival skills.
 This will ensure you have enough food to eat.

 What Do Bushcraft Beginners Need

 It can be a little daunting when you first ask what is bushcraft because there are so many products people suggest needing.

 It is possible to get a kit together without spending too much money.
 Be sure to have something to sleep in or on.
 Try a sleeping bag or tarp.
 As a safety precaution, think about having a mylar blanket to deal with sudden temperature changes.